snowplow/documentation/docs/tutorials/tutorial-setting-up-tableau-to-analyze-your-snowplow-data/index.md

 Installing Tableau desktop for windows is straightforward: simply [download the executable](http://www.tableausoftware.com/products/trial) and run it.

-## [](https://github.com/snowplow/snowplow/wiki/Setting-up-Tableau-to-analyze-your-Snowplow-data/7d7d8fbf27acb2d443e760e6d08b5a7fdee80139#3-connecting-tableau-to-snowplow-data-in-redshift)3\.
+## [](https://github.com/snowplow/snowplow/wiki/Setting-up-Tableau-to-analyze-your-Snowplow-data/7d7d8fbf27acb2d443e760e6d08b5a7fdee80139#3-connecting-tableau-to-snowplow-data-in-redshift)3.
 Connecting Tableau to Snowplow data in Redshift

 Launch Tableau, and select **Connect to data** from the left hand menu

 ![](images/1.jpg)

 Tableau presents a list of data sources to connect to.
-Select \*\*Amazon Redshift" from the **On a server** list:
+Select "Amazon Redshift" from the **On a server** list:

 ![](images/2.jpg)